Chinese Filipinos: Identity

 "Indigenous Filipino" or simply "Filipino", is used in this article to refer to the Austronesian inhabitants prior to the Spanish Conquest of the islands.
-During the Spanish Colonial Period, the term Indio was used.
+During the Spanish Colonial Period, the term indio was used.

 However, intermarriages occurred mostly during the Spanish colonial period because Chinese immigrants to the Philippines up to the 19th century were predominantly male.
 It was only in the 20th century that Chinese women and children came in comparable numbers.
 Today, Chinese Filipino male and female populations are practically equal in numbers.
-These Chinese mestizos, products of intermarriages during the Spanish colonial period, then often opted to marry other Chinese or Chinese mestizos.
+Chinese mestizos, as a result from intermarriages during the Spanish colonial period, then often opted to marry other Chinese or Chinese mestizos.
 Generally, Chinese mestizos is a term referring to people with one Chinese parent.

 By this definition, the ethnically Chinese Filipino comprise 1.8% (1.35 million) of the population.
 This figure however does not include the Chinese mestizos who since Spanish times have formed a part of the middle class in Philippine society nor does it include Chinese immigrants from the People's Republic of China since 1949.

 History

 Early interactions

-Ethnic Han Chinese sailed around the Philippine Islands from the 9th century onward and frequently interacted with the local Austronesian people.
+Ethnic Han Chinese (a term which refers to a collection of distinct ethnic groups in central and east China) sailed around the Philippines from the 9th century onward and frequently interacted with the local Austronesian people.
+The "Han Chinese" that sailed to the Philippines mostly come from the Hokkien ethnic group.
 Chinese and Austronesian interactions initially commenced as bartering and items.
 This is evidenced by a collection of Chinese artifacts found throughout Philippine waters, dating back to the 10th century.
 Since Song dynasty times in China and precolonial times in the Philippines, evidence of trade contact can already be observed in the Chinese ceramics found in archaeological sites, like in Santa Ana, Manila.